Please ensure Javascript is enabled for purposes of website accessibility

 Where to buy Mileage Maniac

 Mileage Maniac is available at many bookstores.
-You can get Mileage Maniac in paperback or Kindle from Amazon (affiliate link) – currently it’s less than $10 for either the paperback or Kindle version.
+You can get Mileage Maniac in paperback or Kindle from Amazon (affiliate link).
 If you’re into miles and points (and since you’re reading this blog, you probably are!), you will not be disappointed by the book.

 If you’ve read Mileage Maniac, what did you think?
 What is your favorite miles and points story — either from the book or from your own experiences?